 - Saturday, 23 November 2019 at 4:00 to 5:00 pm

 There is a Rite of Welcome during the Sunday Mass that you normally attend and the actual Baptism takes place on the weekend following in the afternoon.

 A word about choosing … godparents

-Each infant or young child who is to be baptized must have at least one godparent.
-Customarily, an infant or a young child who is baptized has both a godmother and a godfather.
-The parents of the child to be baptized are prohibited from fulfilling the role of godparent for their own child.
-Godparents must be at least sixteen years of age; and at least one Godparent must be a Catholic who is confirmed and has received First Communion; a person who lives a life in harmony with the Catholic faith and intends to carry out the role of godparent.
+Each infant or young child who is to be baptised must have at least one godparent.
+Customarily, an infant or a young child who is baptised has both a godmother and a godfather.
+The parents of the child to be baptised are prohibited from fulfilling the role of godparent for their own child.
+Godparents must be at least sixteen years of age; and at least one godparent must be a Catholic who is confirmed and has received First Communion; a person who lives a life in harmony with the Catholic faith and intends to carry out the role of godparent.